 I’m a sucker for time travel, which is why I love making calls from New York to London.
-It gives off the feeling that I’m discussing music with someone who has already seen things I haven’t yet – someone who’s living in future.
+It gives off the feeling that I’m discussing music with someone who has already seen things I haven’t yet – someone who’s living in the future.
 For instance, as I was wiping the debris of a late lunch from my face, Corrine Thomas, who performs as Veda Black, had more than likely already had her dinner.

-Barely tapping her mid-twenties, Veda Black can already add self-taught musician, singer, songwriter and producer to her curriculum vitae, but that hasn’t been without persistence and an artful rebellion against any box the music industry and society would like to put her in.
+Barely taping her mid-twenties, Veda Black can already add self-taught musician, singer, songwriter and producer to her curriculum vitae, but that hasn’t been without persistence and an artful rebellion against any box the music industry and society would like to put her in.
 That defiant streak can be seen in the perpetual style changes to her hair, a vibrant wardrobe that would put kaleidoscopes to shame, but most importantly, the experimental dynamics of her sound.
 It’s one that could be described as alternative soul – but even that definition may be limiting considering her tracks play nicely with her stylistic influences which range from Pink Floyd to Marvin Gaye and popular 90s R&B bands in between.

 “As a kid I was always kind of listening to nineties R&B like Destiny’s Child, Mariah Carey, just trying to sing in my living room.
 Then, when I got to about eight years old, I remember my dad playing a lot of country music and I suddenly became obsessed with the idea of wanting to, not only play an instrument but wanting to write my own music.
-That’s when I actually picked up the guitar the first time around, but I really fell in love with the instrument during my time at uni where I studied music.
-Suddenly, my music knowledge expanded and I was listening to things like Erykah Badu, D’Angelo and I suddenly became obsessed with wanting to kind of learn guitar in a way that would sculpt how I write my songs, kind of learning jazz chords all from my living room.
+That’s when I actually picked up the guitar for the first time around, but I really fell in love with the instrument during my time at uni where I studied music.
+Suddenly, my music knowledge expanded and I was listening to things like Erykah Badu, D’Angelo and I suddenly became obsessed with wanting to learn guitar in a way that would sculpt how I write my songs, kind of learning jazz chords all from my living room.
 I’m not an amazing technical player, but it really started to shape how I write and the kind of music I write today.”

 Born and raised in East London, the daughter of a dressmaker and fashion designer from Jamaica, Veda Black was brought up to appreciate her Caribbean roots and her power as a woman, two things that aren’t lost in her music, or the confidence behind her decision to pursue it on her own terms.